Helmholtz-UFZ/saqc/sphinx-doc/cook_books/OutlierDetection.rst

 -------------

-We can obtain those updated informations by generating a `pandas dataframe <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ representation of it, with the :py:attribute:`data <saqc.core.core.SaQC.data>` method:
+We can obtain those updated informations by generating a `pandas dataframe <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ representation of it, with the :py:attr:`data <saqc.core.core.SaQC.data>` method:

 .. code-block:: python